-The mullet.
-A divisive hairstyle if ever there was one, it is defined as featuring short hair at the front and sides, but with a much longer section at the back of the head.
+The mullet haircut.
+A divisive hairstyle if ever there was one, it is defined as featuring short hair at the front and sides, but with a much longer section of hair at the back of the head.

 Proving popular with the surfing community, alternative pop-punk types and rock music legionnaires, the mullet hairstyle has been seen atop the heads of many famous faces in the past few decades.

 While the term wasn’t believed to be coined until the release of the 1994 song “Mullet Head” by The Beastie Boys, the wearing of a hairstyle that was short at the front and long at the back was documented in the sixth century, when it is claimed some men rocked a hairstyle called the ‘Hunnic’.